mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/sdk/api/index.md

 - `gpus`: Number of GPUs to use (default: 0).
 - `memory`: Amount of memory for each worker (optional),
 - `cpu`: Number of CPUs to use for each worker (optional).
 - `resources`: Advanced API for resource specification.
-Do not use in tandem with the parameters gpus,
+Do not use in tandem with the parameters gpus, memory and cpu (optional).
 - `verbose`: Enable verbose output (can also be set via environment variable KAPTAIN_SDK_VERBOSE).
 - `kwargs`: Keyword arguments to be passed to the training function.